Omega-me/nextjs-vscode-extension/README.md

 # Instructions to work with extension

+### Generate page with utils, module and component

 - Install the .vsix file.
 - Reload vs code `ctrl+shif+p` command and search for `Reload Window` and click enter.
 - Press again `ctrl+shif+p` command and search for `Generate Next Page` and click enter.